endodoug/endodoug.github.io/_posts/2016-04-05-xcode-tips-beginners.md

 ## Quick Help Window

 The Quick Help window/inspector is probably one of the most used features in Xcode.
 Don’t overlooked it when you’re deep into learning mode and trying to figure out what your code is doing.
 Just control click on an item in your code to get the Quick Help window.
-Beginners may not understand all of the description jargon, but it’s always useful to see the declaration and declared-in values.  **Pro tip:** Command + Option click to open a declared-in: file in the assistant editor.
+Beginners may not understand all of the description jargon, but it’s always useful to see the declaration and declared-in values.  **Pro tip:** Command + Option click to open a declared-in file in the assistant editor.

 ## Distance Between Objects in Interface Builder

-I’m obsessed with proper alignment, even when working on a simple example app… maybe I should have been a designer.
+I’m obsessed with proper alignment, even when working on a simple example app.
 Interface Builder has a few alignment tools, but I find it easier/quicker to select an object an hold down the option key to find the distance to other storyboard objects.

 ![Find the distance between objects](/images/optionDistances.gif "Xcode Interface Builder distances")

 ## Highlight Symbol In Scope

 What in the world is _highlight symbol in scope_?
-It's a faint underline you get when you click on a piece of code.
+It's a faint underline (highlight) you get when you click on a piece of code.
 If you look closer you’ll see Xcode has also underlined all the relevant (more precisely, in scope) uses of that same code.
-Beginners often struggle with `self`, at least I did, using this feature can help gain a better understanding of how `self` is being used in many situations - like the class init below.   **Pro tip:** Control + Command E toggles to allow edit all at the same time.
+Beginners often struggle with `self`, at least I did, this feature can help gain a better understanding of how `self` is being used in many situations - like the class init below.   **Pro tip:** Control + Command E toggles to allow edit all at the same time.
 Thanks to [@ericasadun](https://twitter.com/ericasadun "Erica Sadun twitter") for this awesome tip.

 ![Highlight Symbol in Scope](/images/HighlightSymbolInScope.gif "Highlight In Scope gif")